·7 min read

 CSS/HTML Colors

-Colors are represented as 3 bytes — Red, Green, Blue — written in hex:
+Colors are represented as three bytes: red, green, and blue, written in hex:

 ColorHex CodeRGB ValuesPreview